 For flutter caused by a transonic shockwave, adding local positive camber to the blade design near the predicted shockwave location is found to eliminate flutter with negligible impact on aerodynamic efficiency.
 "Flutter-resistant transonic turbomachinery blades and methods for reducing transonic turbomachinery blade flutter." linkHoneywell Aerospace Patent.

-I was the Executive Director of Covid Watch, a nonprofit I started in February 2020 with an EA Forum post.
-Our mission was to improve the privacy of the contact tracing apps that were being released in response to the pandemic.
+In February 2020, I started and began to run Covid Watch, a nonprofit with a mission to improve the privacy of the contact tracing apps that were being released in response to the pandemic.